-BOTTOM LINE: State and federal seed laws are in place for the benefit of the grower and the producer.
+Here's the bottom line: State and federal seed laws are in place for the benefit of the grower and the producer.
 It is imperative that consumers get the quality and type of seed they desire, and that the seed will grow and produce their expected result.
 Seed production is complicated and requires extensive education and experience.
 Professional seed producers have committed a significant investment in personnel, equipment, research and testing to ensure the highest quality seed for growers.
 Whether it's for your agricultural production, conservation planting, or backyard gardening, it pays to know that the seed you purchase is exactly what you desire - and state and federal seed laws are in place to assist.

-For more information, contact:

-Pat T. Miller

-Director, State Affairs

-American Seed Trade Association
+For more information, contact Pat Miller with the American Seed Trade Association at pmiller@betterseed.org.

-(512) 259-2118 pmiller@betterseed.org